HareOm/asgard/README.md

 [![Built with Roots]](https://github.com/roots/roots-sass)

 ##PRELAUNCH TODO
+- Submit Link: Preview styles
+- Not logged in: submit log in/register forms on page
-- Marc will send fields for contributor form
+- ~~Marc will send fields for contributor form~~
 - ~~Spruce up profile page~~
 - ~~Comment add count~~
 - ~~Network: Marc will send list of social networks to be added~~